Quattro04/my-portfolio-nuxt2/content/blog/2021-06-30-syncedvods-for-twitch-chrome-extension.md

 Now we need to add the extension to chrome and we do that by opening chrome and going to `Settings -> Extensions -> Developer Mode ON -> Load unpacked` then select the extension folder that includes the above files.
 You will now see your extension on the list and can inspect service workers.
 This will open the console which will display the URL of any site we visit.

 ![Chrome extension panel](/img/extension.jpg "Chrome extension panel")

+## Node.js server

+We're going to need a way for extensions to communicate with each other